Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 Austedo in clinical trials

-The approvals of Austedo for Huntington’s-associated chorea were supported mainly by data from a Phase 3 clinical trial called First-HD (NCT01795859), completed in December 2014.
+The approvals of Austedo for Huntington’s-associated chorea were supported mainly by data from a Phase 3 clinical trial called First-HD (NCT01795859).
+That study was completed in December 2014.

 First-HD

-The First-HD study enrolled 90 adults with Huntington’s-associated chorea at multiple sites in North America.
-Participants were randomly assigned to take an oral tablet of either Austedo or a placebo, twice daily for 12 weeks (about three months).
+The First-HD study enrolled 90 adults with Huntington’s-associated chorea at multiple sites in North America and Australia.
+Participants were randomly assigned to take an oral tablet of either Austedo or a placebo, twice daily, for 12 weeks, or about three months.

-Austedo was started at a dose of 6 mg per day and optimized based on tolerability and up to a maximum of 48 mg per day during the first eight weeks.
+Austedo was started at a dose of 6 mg per day and optimized based on tolerability, with a maximum dose of 48 mg per day during the first eight weeks.
 After that, patients received a maintenance, optimal dose for the remaining four weeks, and completed a last visit after a week of no medication.

 The trial’s main goal was to evaluate changes in the Unified Huntington’s Disease Rating Scale total maximal chorea (TMC) score, which assesses chorea in the face, mouth/jaw, trunk, and limbs.
 Higher TMC scores reflect more severe chorea.

-Results showed that Austedo-treated patients experienced, on average, a significantly greater reduction in TMC scores than those on a placebo (of 4.4 vs. 1.9 points).
+The results showed that Austedo-treated patients experienced, on average, a significantly greater reduction in TMC scores than did those on a placebo (4.4 vs. 1.9 points).
 In both groups, however, scores reverted to their initial values a week after treatment discontinuation.

 Open-label extension

-Patients completing First-HD had the option to enroll in an open-label study, called ARC-HD (NCT01897896), in which all received Austedo twice a day for up to three years.
-Patients who were responding to a stable dose of Xenazine were also allowed to enter the trial and switch to Austedo.
+Patients completing First-HD had the option to enroll in an open-label study, called ARC-HD (NCT01897896), in which all received Austedo twice a day for as long as three years.
+Individuals who were responding to a stable dose of Xenazine also were allowed to enter the trial and switch to Austedo.

 Data from this trial demonstrated that TMC scores dropped in both patient groups after eight weeks of treatment, although those reductions were more pronounced among patients who had completed First-HD (4.5 vs. 2.1).
 Chorea scores showed minimal changes from that point onward over treatment.